ocrmypdf/OCRmyPDF/docs/docker.md

 ## Podman

-Especially if you use [Podman](https://podman.io/) (or have SELinux enabled on your system), you may need to add `--userns keep-id` there, otherwise you may get access errors, because the user is otherwise not mapped to the same UID as on the host:
+Especially if you use [Podman](https://podman.io/) (or use Docker in rootless mode), you may need to add `--userns keep-id` there, otherwise you may get access errors, because the user ID is otherwise not mapped to the same UID as on the host:

 :::{code} bash